 If your computer has a BIOS update available, the update may fix time-related problems .
 To find out if a BIOS update is available for your computer, refer to the HP support document Updating the BIOS .

-If time continues to be lost and causes problems after updating the BIOS or you cannot update the BIOS, continue to the next step.
+If the clock continues to lose time and causes problems after updating the BIOS, or you cannot update the BIOS, continue to the next step.

 Step 3: Removing and reinstalling Realtime clock

 Remove and reinstall Realtime clock by starting the system in Safe mode.
 Use the following steps to perform this task: